 Integrating over $\mathbb{R}$ yields to

-The matching conditions on the fluxes at order $\mathcal{O}(\varepsilon^2)$ shows that the first integral is zero.
+The matching conditions for the fluxes at order $\mathcal{O}(\varepsilon^2)$ show that the first integral is zero.
 Note that most of the terms in the fluxes have been proven to be zero in the previous orders.

 On the other hand, the second integral can be expressed with the terms from the second order calculations and the properties of the profile $q$ give that

 The same result can be obtained for the integral in $j$.
 Subtracting the first equation of \eqref{Eq:NMNFourthorder} to the second, we get